web-platform-dx/web-features/gh-pages/use-baseline.md

 ---
-permalink: use-baseline
+title: Baseline in your project
-description: How to use the Baseline in your projects.
+description: How to use the Baseline in your project.
+layout: "default.html"
 ---

-# Use Baseline in your project

 You can use Baseline to: